NUS-CG3207/lab-manuals/lab4/lab4.md

 ## Compulsory Task 2 \[10 marks\]

 Implement basic pipelining.
 Hazard hardware is optional and will count as an open-ended enhancement if done, but it is not counted for the compulsory task marks.
-The pipelining should be done such that the processor supports all the requirements for Lab 2, Lab 3, and the additional instructions / features mentioned in Lab 4 Compulsory Task 1 mentioned above.
+Pipelining should be done such that the processor supports all the requirements for Lab 2, Lab 3, and the additional instructions / features mentioned in Lab 4 Compulsory Task 1 above.

 As long as your code works after inserting the sufficient `NOP`s, this task requirement can be satisfied.
 If you have full hazard hardware, of course, `NOP`s are unnecessary.

 For some tips on implementing pipelining, [see this page](pipeline.md).

+The real benefit of pipelining is higher clock speeds.
+For example, it's highly unlikely that your design runs at 100 MHz without pipelining.
+You'll most likely get a critical warning that some timing constraints are not met.
+The design may or may not run on the board, but if you got a timing warning, the functionality is not reliable.
+It's pointless to have a pipelined design that runs at 1 Hz.
+So it is a good idea to think of an application program that benefits from the higher clock speeds.
+Frequencies of up to 100 MHz can be achieved by changing CLK_DIV_BITS in TOP.vhd.
+Up to ~430 MHz is possible though unlikely with a 5-stage pipeline.
+To increase clock beyond 100 MHz, you will need to make use of the FPGA built-in clocking resource called MMCM.
+This can be configured using a clocking wizard.

 ## Open-ended Enhancement \[10 marks\]